top of page

 The rear sight calibrated for the spitzer cartridge is graduated up to 2000 arshin

-Several sources state that over 300,000 of these rifles were produced, but the scarity of these rifles, even by the end of WW1, brings that number into question.
+Several sources state that over 300,000 of these rifles were produced, but the scarcity of these rifles, even by the end of WW1, brings that number into question.
+According to Chumak, the Russians had ~180,000 1907 carbines at the beginning of WW1.
 Finland only had around 50 of these rifles by the end of WW2, and reports state that the vast majority of those were made in either 1912 or 1913

 1907 Carbine